-When calculating the first increment, MW1 is zero and the Total Operating Cost MW1 is the No- $\!\!\perp\!\!$ -leoad $\underline{c}$ -Cost.
-Since the Incremental Costs are monotonically increasing, no adjustment to the No- $\!\!\perp\!\!$ -leoad $\underline{c}$ -Cost is required.
+When calculating the first increment, MW1 is zero and the Total Operating Cost MW1 is the No-Load Cost.
+Since the Incremental Costs are monotonically increasing, no adjustment to the No-Load Cost is required.

-The unit's Incremental Cost (\$/MWh) at various unit outputs levels can also be determined by using the derivative of the Heat Input Curve:
+The unit's Incremental Cost (\$/MWh) at various unit output levels can also be determined by using the derivative of the Heat Input Curve: